freealise/freealise/movie/readme.md

 presently recognizes not the beginning of phrase but the first stressed syllable with rapid increase in volume

-### in subtitles file
+crossfade tracks in audacity among 5.1 channel speakers according to distance of source from them

-y: line, audio source
+tone letters / counting rods 𝍩𝍪𝍫𝍬𝍭 𝍠𝍡𝍢𝍣𝍤 :
-x: time
+position / fret (fretboard),
-clock emojis: theta (0-360) / phi (-90-90)
+pitch / volume (vocalise)

-tone letters (rotary): volume
+clock emojis:

-crossfade tracks among 5.1 channel speakers according to distance of source from them
+theta (-180-180) / phi (-90-90) panning (both)